Social Media Risks in Healthcare

 Managing and Monitoring

 The social media plan should identify who will post on sites and who will respond to comments from outside the organization.
-The organization’s mission and goals should be reflected in what is posted on the site.

 Social Media Policy

-Social media sites should list terms of use for visitors and have standard disclaimer and disclosure language.
+Social media sites should list terms of use for visitors and have a standard disclaimer and disclosure language.
 A patient consent process should be developed to ensure that patients have given their consent to the use of their images or testimonials for advertising or marketing.

 Risks